 Step 1 – Credit Name Search with Dunn and Bradstreet

 By searching D&B for business names, you can quickly find out if a business with the same name has credit history.
 By using the advanced search, you can query the D&B database on a national level.
 Why is searching Dunn and Bradstreet important?
 If you were to complete the business credit building process and later find out that a company with the same name (perhaps in a different state) had a credit profile with poor or high risk credit history, you could find yourself having to overcome that when your company name is searched.

 Once you have confirmed that your business name is unique with D&B, you can continue with the credit profile building process.
 Should you find a company with the same name, you may consider amending your company records in order to build credit under an entity name that is not already in use.

 Step 2 – Entity Name Availability Search

 The next step is to check your entity name against all registered entities in the nation.
-You can do this by going to each state’s Secretary or Commission office, website or call center and check name availability, or you can use an online tool for $65.00.
-KnowX, LLC provides a search tool for credit and financial records as well as registered business entities.
+You can do this by going to each state’s Secretary or Commission office, website or call center and check name availability, or you can use an online tool.
+There are search tools available for credit and financial records as well as registered business entities.
 This simple search will let you know if there is another registered business entity using the same name in another state.

 The search should be conducted without a corporate identifier, meaning just the name of the entity without “Inc”, “LLC”, “Limited”, “Corp”, etc. With this search, you will find your company listed and you can view public record information, such as when the entity was formed, the type and registered entity addresses.